 - Often, people with signs of dementia will wander at night – this is known as “sundowning.”

 - Make an appointment with the person’s doctor to review the medications or over the counter drugs they are taking.
 Sometimes a particular medication can increase the risk of delusions and confusion – which causes wandering in the first place.
 As a last resort, you can ask their doctor about medication options made to help prevent wandering in dementia and Alzheimer’s patients.

 - Since agitation is one of the leading causes of wandering in those with early stages or later stages of memory loss, encourage the person with dementia to regularly participate in some form of physical activity to improve their health.
 This can help reduce the antsy feelings they’re experiencing.

 - If it becomes a significant issue, consider informing the neighbors, police, and local stores about the wandering problem at hand.
 If they see the person wandering and recognize him or her, they may be able to help the person with Alzheimer’s symptoms.

 When those with dementia wander and become lost, both the family and Alzheimer’s caregiver suffer from significant stress and worry.
 Gather everyone together to create a plan before this happens, so you’re prepared in case of an emergency.

 Here are some points to discuss when making an emergency plan for a loved one with dementia, who’s at risk for wandering:

-- Always have a recent, up-close photo of the person with their medical information on hand if you need to give it to police for reference.
+- Always have a recent, up-close photo of the person with their medical information on hand if you need to give it to the police for reference.

-- Ask yourself: Is this person left or right handed?
+- Ask yourself: Is this person left or right-handed?
 Believe it or not, studies have shown that dementia patients tend to wander in the general direction of their dominant hand.
 Keep that in mind if they’ve wandered, as you are searching for them.

 - Have you ever heard of a wandering response team?
 Consider educating yourself on this service and enroll the individual with memory issues in it for extra help.